 - The principles and practice of ﬁre safety management at work

 A certificate of attendance will be issued to the learner, subject to successfully completing the test paper.

-This certificate expires after 3 year as refresher training and keeping up to date with changes to policies and procedures is vital.
+This certificate expires after 1 year or 3 years dependant on the risk of the building, refresher training and keeping up to date with changes to policies and procedures is vital.

 A maximum of 16 learners are allowed, they must be a minimum of 14 years of age and a certiﬁcate can be offered to all, subject to assessment.